Border Collie FAQs

 Our advice?
 If you’re getting a puppy, do your utmost to find out the parents’ history of joint problems.

-With dysplasia in both breeds, if both bitch and stud suffer, it’s likely the puppy will also have joint issues in later life.
+With dysplasia in both breeds, if both female dog and stud suffer, it’s likely the puppy will also have joint issues in later life.

 How long do Boradors live for?
 It’s a good question…